Bill Todman: Game shows

 Although both men created the programs, Todman gradually became less involved with the day-to-day operations of the game-show business and moved Goodson-Todman into a bigger business strategy.
 Todman was responsible for diversifying Goodson-Todman into the newspaper, radio station, and real estate businesses.
 The television business was lucrative, but not nearly as much as the other businesses in which Todman invested, which earned millions.
 Goodson continued to work on game shows, while Todman expanded the company.
 Goodson-Todman likely would never have survived the roller coaster of the television business, including the slow period for game shows in the late 1960s, had Todman not been aggressive in expanding the company into other ventures.

 Death

-Todman died two days before his 63rd birthday on July 29, 1979, in New York City as a result of a heart condition.
+Todman died on July 29, 1979, two days before his 63rd birthday, in New York City as a result of a heart condition.
 He was survived by his wife Frances Holmes Burson and two children: William Jr. and Lisa Todman Plough.
-He was buried at Mount Hope Cemetery in New York, New York.
+He was buried at Mount Hope Cemetery in Hastings-on-Hudson, New York.

 Goodson-Todman game shows that were still running at the time continued to be billed as "A Mark Goodson — Bill Todman Production".
 In the early 1980s, Mark Goodson acquired the Todman heirs' share of the company.
 Child's Play, which premiered in 1982, was the first show to be billed as simply "A Mark Goodson Television Production".
 The Goodson-Todman library of game shows is now part of FremantleMedia.